narek-mkrtumyan/Manimations/Functions/GeometryFunctions/README.md

 ## DONE

-- Functions that return something
+- Functions that only return something
     - LabelPoint(point, label, position)
         - returns label_A - MathTex('A')
     - DistanceBetweenCoordinates(a, b)